The following vignette will demonstrate the basic functionality

 and the function will therefore use

-conducted automatically.
-The items are posted to the Zotero library
+are posted to the Zotero library using Zotero

 Rather than finicking over h-indexes and impact factors, Norwegians have a weird obsession with NVI (Norwegian Science Index), which is a two-level index where level one publications are ordinary and level two are great (it probably makes sense).
 However, Cristin has no simple method of filtering out publications that qualify for the two levels.